emansih/FireflyMobile/README.md

 To get latest update notifications, add [this RSS feed](https://github.com/emansih/FireflyMobile/releases.atom).

 It's also available via F-Droid [here](https://f-droid.org/packages/xyz.hisname.fireflyiii/).
+I have also added my own FDroid repo for users with Privileged Extension.
+For more info, take a look at the [wiki](https://github.com/emansih/FireflyMobile/wiki/FDroid)

 If there is enough interest, I might upload it to Google Play Store.